antronerds/r2-tutorials/docs/One_Gene_View.md

     provides different types of analyses based on the expression level of the chosen gene.
-- Many mRNA expression datasets were generated with Affymetrix profiling arrays.
-In general, these arrays use more than one so-called probeset to measure the expression level of one single gene.
+- Many mRNA expression datasets were generated with Affymetrix profiling arrays and NGS data (rnaseq).
+In general, the affymetrix  arrays use more than one so-called probeset to measure the expression level of one single gene.
     With a separate module “Transcript view”, the details of the probesets can be studied.
+This also holds for multiple RNAseq data in case the chromosomal  location of the reporter (Gene) is stored in the R2 database.